cockroachdb/docs/v21.2/jsonb.md

 ## Supported casting and conversion

+This section describes how to cast and convert `JSONB` values.

-All `JSONB` values can be [cast](data-types.html#data-type-conversions-and-casts) to the following data type:
+You can [cast](data-types.html#data-type-conversions-and-casts) all `JSONB` values to the following data type:

 - [`STRING`](string.html)

- Numeric `JSONB` values can be cast to the following numeric data types:
+You can cast numeric `JSONB` values to the following numeric data types:

 - [`DECIMAL`](decimal.html)
 - [`FLOAT`](float.html)